telerik/ajax-docs/controls/listbox/templates/working-with-templates-at-runtime.md

 ---
 title: Working with Templates at Runtime
-page_title: Working with Templates at Runtime | RadListBox for ASP.NET AJAX Documentation
+page_title: Working with Templates at Runtime - RadListBox
-description: Working with Templates at Runtime
+description: Check our Web Forms article about Working with Templates at Runtime.
 slug: listbox/templates/working-with-templates-at-runtime
 tags: working,with,templates,at,runtime
 published: True